Learning Python from Scratch – What I Wish Someone Told Me

 Python’s error messages — tracebacks — are among the clearest in any programming language.
 When your program crashes, Python tells you exactly which file, which line, and what went wrong.
 The last line of the traceback is the actual error.
 The lines above it show the path the execution took to get there.

 New programmers often panic when they see red text.
-Do not.
+Don’t.
 Read the error message from the bottom up.
 The bottom line tells you what went wrong.
 The line above it shows you where.
 Nine times out of ten, the problem is a typo, a missing colon, incorrect indentation, or passing the wrong type to a function.
 The traceback tells you exactly where to look.

 Use the REPL